dev-this/laravel-console-logg/README.md

 # What does it do?

-**Adds support for logger messages to be redirected for console command output**
+**Logger channel for sharing messages between application and console commands**

 Typically, this requires a hacky solution, such as coupling your shared services with a console logger, or configuring multiple driver channels.